Moussa Abadi: Resistance movement

 In 1939, Abadi met Odette Rosenstock, who served as a physician during the Spanish Civil War (1936–1939).
 She worked as a physician until Vichy laws did not allow her to be employed, then she worked as a midwife.
-In 1942, Abadie asked Rosenstock to join him in Nice.
+In 1942, Abadi asked Rosenstock to join him in Nice.
 They joined the French Resistance movement there, where they were ignored by the Italian forces and not yet subject to German invasion.
 In Nice, they helped Jewish families take refuge.
 Odette took the undercover name Sylvie Delatre.

 In 1943, the Germans, along with a special Schutzstaffel (SS) force and SS Captain Alois Brunner, invaded southern France and began capturing Jews.
 To find Jewish people, the Germans were especially ruthless and they used bribery and torture to gain information.

 Protection of children

 Afraid for the fate of their children, Jewish parents brought their children to Abadi and Rosenstock for their protection.
-Paul Rémond, the Bishop of Nice, provided them a room in his residence for safe keeping.
-Remond asked Catholic schools to harbor children.
+Paul Rémond, the Bishop of Nice, provided them a room in his residence for safekeeping.
+Rémond asked Catholic schools to harbor children.
 Hiding places were found for 527 children who were saved by their organization, Réseau Marcel (Marcel network).
 The United States Holocaust Memorial Museum states that "The Réseau Marcel was one of the most successful Jewish rescue networks in Vichy France."

 In 1944, Rosenstock was found out and sent to Auschwitz-Birkenau and then to the Bergen-Belsen concentration camp.
 She cared for the people who were too ill to be sent to the death chambers.

 Post-war

 At the end of the war, Rosenstock was released and she returned to Paris.
 Abadi met up with her and they were married, with Rosenstock becoming Odette Abadi.
 She continued her work as a physician.

-Moussa and Odette were identified as the individuals who worked to save more than 500 children, but like other Jewish rescuers were not named with the Christian rescuers, like the Bishop of Nice whose helped them and was honored in 1992 by the United States Holocaust Memorial Museum.
+Moussa and Odette were identified as the individuals who worked to save more than 500 children, but like other Jewish rescuers were not named with the Christian rescuers, like the Bishop of Nice who helped them and was honored in 1992 by the United States Holocaust Memorial Museum.
 In 1995, driven by horrendous wars that resulted in the extermination of people, she wrote a book Terre de détresse Birkenau-Bergen-Belsen about her experiences in the concentration camps during the Second World War.